MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/analytics.md

 ## Enable production build

 Note that whichever approach you choose below, you'll probably only want analytics on a prod build (not local dev or remote dev/staging) and then enable it using this flag.
 Note that GH Pages sets this for you already.

 ```sh
 JEKYLL_ENV='production' bundle exec jekyll build
 ```

+You can of course use `serve` instead of `build` but know that you'll send stats to GA and the traffic will appear on the localhost domain under sources.

 ## Approaches